 It is management's responsibility to manage enterprise risks.
 The Board has overall responsibility for risk oversight, including, as part of regular Board and committee meetings, oversight of how Company leadership manages risks relevant to the Company.
 The Company's ERM program ensures that strategic goals align with ALLETE's mission, vision, and values and that decision-making includes adequate consideration of the associated risks.
 ERM defines procedures for identifying, mitigating, and reporting significant risks.
-In 2018, the Board received updates from senior management on ALLETE's risk appetite criteria and risk governance structure.
+In 2019, the Board received updates from senior management on ALLETE's risk appetite criteria and risk governance structure.
 The Board also reviewed ALLETE's updated strategy, including the strategy of each ALLETE business unit, to ensure appropriate consideration of risks and alignment with the Company's overall risk management objectives.
 In addition, management also provides the Board with regular updates of key enterprise risk indicators.

 The Board's focus on effective risk oversight supports management as it establishes a tone and culture of effective risk management.
-Mr. Hodnik and Ms. Jimmerson, as CEO and Lead Director, respectively, play important roles in identifying significant risks to the Company and facilitating the Board's consideration of those risks.
-Among other things, they both review Board and committee agendas to ensure risks are appropriately addressed.
-The Lead Director participates as an ex officio member on all Board committees.
+Ms. Owen, Mr. Hodnik, and Ms. Jimmerson, as CEO, Executive Chair, and Lead Director, respectively, all play important roles in identifying significant risks to the Company and facilitating the Board's consideration of those risks.
+Among other things, they jointly review Board and committee agendas to ensure risks are appropriately addressed.
+The Lead Director participates as an ex officio member on all Board committees with full voting privileges on each committee.